Is It Possible to Use Too Many Skin-Care Products? A Dermatologist Explains

 But absorption is not the only potential problem when you’re using a vanity full of products.
 Applying multiple formulas with different active ingredients can also increase the risk of irritation.
 “The more products you use, the greater the chance of interactions,” Dr. Lin says.
 This is especially true when you’re using powerful actives, like alpha and beta hydroxy acids (salicylic acid, glycolic acid, lactic acid, and mandelic acid) and retinoids.
 All those ingredients are incredibly effective and usually gentle on the skin, but mixing and matching them incorrectly can cause major irritation, including burning, redness, and swelling.
 Always read a product’s label to prevent adverse interactions.

 Dr. Lin has a super-easy strategy for getting this right: Use products all from the same reputable line, so you know they’ll be compatible.
 “A well-designed product line will address different skin needs with each product, and all the products together produce the desired result.”

-A sample skin regimen all from one line might look like this: Caudalie VINE[ACTIV] Glow Activating Anti-Wrinkle Serum, followed by Caudalie VINE[ACTIVE] Energizing and Soothing Eye Cream, then VINE[ACTIVE] 3-In-1 Moisturizer.
+A sample skin regimen all from one line might look like this: Caudalie VINE[ACTIV] Glow Activating Anti-Wrinkle Serum, followed by Caudalie VINE[ACTIV] Energizing and Soothing Eye Cream, then VINE[ACTIV] 3-In-1 Moisturizer.
 At night, repeat the same series of products, adding VINE[ACTIV] Overnight Detox Oil before the moisturizer.

 To make life easy on yourself, Dr. Lin suggests: “Find a product line and stick with it.
 Jumping around or combining products from different lines could cause problems.”